jmkGithub/UdacityBananaNavigation/README.md

 This Environment stops training and is considered solved with a 100 episode average of +14.

 Keep Banana_Windows_x86_64/Banana.exe in the same folder as the project being run.
+The Files Model.py, DQBlizzard, and BananaSolution all contain code derived from Udacity projects, including DQ learning.